 Ideally, once you have purchased your lamb, from either the supermarket or your preferred butcher, you will be enjoying it as soon as possible.

-But, should you need to keep it, there are a few tips and tricks to keep it safely.
+But, should you need to keep it, there are a few tips and tricks to keep it safe.

 How Long Does Lamb Last in the Fridge?